pulcher/ignite-learning-paths-training-aiml/aiml40/workshop-instructions.md

 ### Congratulations you have built a bespoke open source NLP model using Azure Machine Learning SDK and Studio

-> If this is the last workshop you are completing, don't forget to delete your resources to save Azure cost.
-Go to the Azure Portal, select Resource groups and select the resource group name you created for this workshop.
-Once in the resource group click delete and type the name of the resource group to confirm deletion
+> This is the last workshop you are completing so don't forget to delete all your resources to save Azure cost.
+Go to the Azure Portal, select AIML20, AIML30 and AIML40 Resource groups and click delete and type the name of the resource group to confirm deletion.

 ## Resources and Continue Learning